-- CO1: Indicate the names and functions of the excel interface components. - CO2: enter and edit data, format data and cells. - CO3: construct formula, including the use of built-in functions, and relative and absolute references. - CO4: create and modify charts, preview and print worksheets. - CO5: use the Excel online Help feature. - CO6: identify the terminology and functions common to most database management systems. - CO7: identify the qualities of valuable information. - CO8: identify the elements of good database design. - CO9: create and use tables, Create and use queries. - CO10: create simple reports and forms. - CO11: use the Access online Help feature. - CO12: discuss ethical issues connected to the use of databases.
+CO1: Indicate the names and functions of the excel interface components, enter and edit data, format data and cells,

+CO2: create and use tables

+CO3: construct formula, including the use of built-in functions, and relative and absolute, references, create and modify charts, preview and print worksheets.

+CO4: create simple reports and forms ,use the Access online Help feature.

+discuss ethical issues connected to the use of databases.